collective/awesome-volto/README.md

 Various addons that can't fit in a specific category:

-- [volto-quanta](https://github.com/plone/volto-quanta) - A new theme for Volto, right now only styles a few form controls
-- [volto-cookie-banner](https://github.com/collective/volto-cookie-banner) -Volto cookie banner integration addon.
+- [volto-cookie-banner](https://github.com/collective/volto-cookie-banner) - Volto cookie banner integration addon.
 To be used with: `collective.volto.cookieconsent`
 - [volto-dropdownmenu](https://github.com/collective/volto-dropdownmenu) - Volto addon for a customizable dropdown menu.
 Intended to be used with `collective.volto.dropdownmenu`
 - [volto-geocoding](https://github.com/collective/volto-geocoding) - A widget for Volto to search addresses and save coordinates.
 - [volto-venue](https://github.com/collective/volto-venue) - An addon for Volto as a frontend for `collective.venue`